-Mr. Ito ㊳ It was a wonderful question and answer session.
+Mr. Ito / It was a wonderful question and answer session.
 The strongest point of the social sector is that we can define matters and put them into society’s agenda.
 For example, if somebody asks a company to make a product for persons with disabilities, the company may wonder whether such products can sell and make a profit.
 However, currently the concept of universal designs is regarded as a big keyword for product development.
 The concept of universality gives inspiration for useful products, not only for persons with disabilities, but also for the elderly and general public, and now the concept carries great impact in the mainstream of society.
 We probably can say that the social sector is where we have a lot of resources and potentials.
 In this session, we talked about how we can make social businesses flourish through social investment, and I hope you can feel the potential of social investment to solve social problems.

+MC/ We now will close session 5.